Free Illinois Arrest & Criminal Records (Check Every IL County)

 Under the state’s Freedom of Information Act, 5 ILCS 140, Illinois criminal records are considered public records and can be viewed by anyone.
 The act provides the public with guidance on what records can be accessed and how to make a request.

-Arrest records in Illinois are also included under the state’s Freedom of Information Act guidance making them public records accessible to anyone upon request, and allows law enforcement agencies to publish certain details about arrests if the agency wishes to do so.
+Arrest records in Illinois are also included under the state’s Freedom of Information Act guidance, making them public records accessible to anyone upon request and allowing law enforcement agencies to publish certain details about arrests if the agency wishes to do so.

-• Identify of the person arrested (name, age, description, address and a photo when available),
+• Identify the person arrested (name, age, description, address and a photo when available)

-• Law enforcement agency that made the arrest, and
+• Law enforcement agency that made the arrest

 Understanding the difference between an arrest record and a criminal history helps hiring managers, landlords or licensing boards make decisions on candidate applications.